yeasy/docker_practice/install/ubuntu.md

 ## Install Docker CE on Ubuntu

-> warning: Don't install Docker CE directly using apt without configuring Docker APT source.
+> WARNING: DO NOT install Docker CE directly using apt without configuring Docker APT source.

 ### Prerequisites